Published: July 28, 2025 | Updated: April 3, 2026

 Local governments are also taking action.
 Even in states where kratom remains legal, cities and counties have implemented their own bans.
 For instance, kratom is legal throughout California but banned in San Diego, and legal in Colorado except in Denver, where it’s prohibited for human consumption.

 This patchwork of laws creates confusion for kratom users.
-It makes it difficult to know what’s legal where you live, which is exactly why understanding the specific changes happening in 2025 is so important.
+It makes it difficult to know what’s legal where you live, which is exactly why understanding the specific changes happening in 2026 is so important.

 Want to learn more about 7-OH, kratom, and more?
-Check out Learning Center for advice, insight, and tips on addiction.
+Check out our Learning Center for advice, insight, and tips on addiction.

 These concerns about enhanced products have directly influenced the wave of new legislation we’ve seen this year.
 Here’s how individual states have responded.

-2025 kratom ban updates
+2026 kratom ban updates

-The legal landscape shifted dramatically across several key states in 2025.
+The legal landscape shifted dramatically across several key states in 2026.
 Here’s a look at the newest updates in some states taking action.

 Florida kratom ban bill fails: current legal status

 The bill died in committee on June 16, 2025, so Florida’s current laws stay the same.
 Kratom sales to adults 21 and older are still allowed, but without the extra safety protections lawmakers wanted.
+However, Sarasota County has held a complete ban on kratom sale, use, and possession since 2014.
+However, Manatee County is considering becoming the second Florida county to issue a complete ban, too.

 Texas now has the strictest kratom laws in America.